-With over 20 different online meat delivery services to choose from, how do you know which ones are worth your money and which ones are a complete waste of time?
+With over 20 different online meat delivery services to choose from, knowing which ones are worth your money can make a lot of difference.

-We had even heard rumors that Kansas steaks were expensive.
-Still, when we tried out some popular ribeyes and American-style filet mignons a day ago, Omaha deals ended up being more costly in the cart, and it's something that we're not used to.
+We had even heard rumors that Kansas City steaks were expensive.
+Still, when we tried out some popular ribeye and American-style filet mignons a day ago, Omaha's deals ended up being more costly in the cart, and it's something that we're not used to.

 - Shipping to US, Canada, and Puerto Rico